Pankovea/Pankovea_MaxScriptsTools/README_EN.md

 * You can paste a modifier onto multiple selected objects — it will be inserted as an instance.
 * EditPoly and EditSpline modifiers are pasted without local data.
 This preserves instance links across objects without breaking others.

+### Select Modifier Instances
+For the currently selected modifier, finds its instances and selects all objects that contain it.
+Enabled when the modifier has instances.

 [back (contents)](#contents)

 ## Corona Toggles